aamitn/simc/README.md

 ### Development using cloud containers

 1. Install [Visual Studio Code](https://code.visualstudio.com/) and the appropriate remote extension: either [Gitpod Extension](https://marketplace.visualstudio.com/items?itemName=gitpod.gitpod-desktop) or [Codespaces Extension](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces).
-2. Open your fork of the `circuitjs1` repository in your chosen provider's dev container.
+2. Open your fork of the `simc` repository in your chosen provider's dev container.
 3. This should open a new tab in your browser showing VS Code.
 Click in the green button in the bottom left corner, then select "Open in VS Code Desktop" in the popup menu that opened.
 Click "Allow" in all URL popups and authenticate using github if asked.

 Once you have successfully connected your local VS Code to the remote workspace, you should be able to see the content of the remote container in your local VS Code.
 You can now continue with the setup: